Five easy ways to embed and display a PDF in HTML (no JavaScript needed)

 FAQ

-How do I embed a PDF using an iframe?
+How do I embed a PDF in HTML without JavaScript?

 Hulya is a frontend web developer and technical writer at Nutrient who enjoys creating responsive, scalable, and maintainable web experiences.
 She’s passionate about open source, web accessibility, cybersecurity privacy, and blockchain.